alfred1029/Solitaire/README.md

 # ENGG1340 project group 69
 ## To do list

-1. Deck initialization
+1. Deck initialization  (Random init - DONE)
   - Please refer to card.h, initTable.cpp
   - To be implement: import from winning_deck_result.csv (3 difficulty levels)
 2. GUI (Ncurses.h)
   - Added guiTemp.cpp for testing purpose
   - To be implement: Offical GUI
-3. Check valid input
+3. Check valid input  (For current GUI - DONE)
-4. Card Movement  (Alfred)
+4. Card Movement  DONE
   - column to column
   - column to stack
   - deck to column